 There is always a proverbial straw that breaks the camel’s back; This straw is named Ida.
+For 2014 updates to add on to the ridiculous circus, scroll down.

 In 2008 when I first started reviewing sex toys, I got to review a couple of Lelo toys pretty early on in my career.
 Back then, “luxury” vibes were not as prevalent and seemed so….posh.
 So fancy.
 So very, very different from the garish, neon dreams of CalExotics and Doc Johnson, at 5-10 times the price.
 And with a price tag like that, surely they’re better, right??
 So I felt let down when I didn’t love my first Lelo toys.
 They weren’t quite powerful enough for me.
 But I thought it was my fault.
 I was the problem, not Lelo.
 They were trying so hard, you see.
 And so, I kept making excuses–trying to be objective, and state that just because it wasn’t perfect for me, Ms. Picky Clit-o-Steel, didn’t mean they weren’t great sex toys.
 After all, I was reading so many other glowing reviews.